microsoft/vscode-cmake-tools/docs/debugging.rst

 ##############################

 CMake Tools removes some of the friction required in setting up debugging.
-Because C and C++ projects may define multiple (sometimes dozens or even h hundreds) of executables, creating a ``launch.json`` may be difficult, tedious, and error-prone.
+Because C and C++ projects may define multiple (sometimes dozens or even hundreds) of executables, creating a ``launch.json`` may be difficult, tedious, and error-prone.